VladimirAkopyan/Authenticator/README.md

 ## Roadmap
 * Re-release the applicaiton into windows store
-* Clean-up the code, update packages and remove obsolete ones
+* Clean-up the code, update packages and remove obsolete ones.
+* UI improvements
+  * Allow the user to paste QR code into the application
+  * Allow user to scan QR code with camera
+  * Allow user to reveal the code of an account already stored inside the application as a string or as image
+* Move the applicaiton to cross-platform support using Xamarin or Uno Platform

 ## Code quality
 The codebase is, at the time of writing, already pretty old and could use some improvements.
 Still, it contains some useful pieces of code that I had to find out myself since there was not a lot to find on Google about UWP apps back then.